Employment-Related Shares and Your Tax Return: What You Need to Know

 Many of our clients are unsure of the difference between being granted shares and being granted share options.
 This causes a great deal of confusion when it comes time to file their taxes.

 If your employer grants you a share option, they are offering you the right to acquire shares in the company at a pre-determined price.
 Often, you will be given a period of time after which you must decide whether to exercise that option.
-Income Tax, USC and PRSI will be levied on any gain you make from share options.
+Income Tax, USC and PRSI will be levied on any profits you make from share options.

 What are Approved Shares Schemes?

-Employment-related shares schemes are split into two categories: Approved Share Schemes and Unapproved Share Schemes.
 Approved Share Schemes are programmes sanctioned by the Revenue Commissioners through which employers can grant share schemes to employees.

 There are two types of Approved Share Schemes: Approved Profit-Sharing Schemes (APSS) and Save As You Earn (SAYE) Schemes.